jerrymakesjelly/autoremove-torrents/docs/config.rst

          # Removing conditions are here
          # ...

-Select those torrents whose categories is Movies and status is uploading:
+Select those torrents whose categories is Movies and status is uploading and path is /volume1/tv/:

 .. code-block:: yaml